pgmmpk/pgmmpk.github.io/_posts/2013-12-14-current_events.md

 All said, each method has its merits.
 Personally I would go with the subscription style.
 Its a little more verbose than I'd like but it is simple to understand and the very existence of `subscription` object in the API reminds the user (me) to close it when it is no longer needed.

+[^*]: Do not confuse scope events with with DOM events in AngularJS, latter are handled by jqLite -- Angular lightweight version of jQuery -- and therefore DOM events API is pretty much the same as that of jQuery.